vixclotet/vixclotet/README.md

 ### Hi there 👋

-My name is Victoria (Vix) and I am currently an Indie Hacker.
+My name is Victoria (Vix) and I am currently a Tech Founder/Indie Hacker.

-I created this github to share my coding and programming journey and experience while at the same time I share my personal projects.

 ## About Me

 - 🎓 Recently graduated from the University of Virginia with a B.S. in Commerce from the McIntire School of Commerce and a B.A. in Computer Science in the College of Arts and Sciences.
 - 🔭 I’m currently building unexpected things.
-- 🌱 I’m highly interested in Product Management, Business Analytics, Consumer and Entertainment Tech, B2B SaaS products, and Financial Technology.

 ## My Interests
 - 💬 Ask me about anything about
   - VCs/Finance
-  - Anything Tech Related
+  - Deep Tech and Dev Tools
-  - UI/UX Design
+  - FinTech
+  - Consumer and Entertainment Tech

 ## Contact Me